clercjs/clerc/docs/guide/plugins.md

 ## Extending Custom Option Types

-If your plugin needs to add custom types for commands or options, you can use the following method:
+If your plugin needs to add custom types for commands, flags or parameters, you can use the following method:

 ```ts
 declare module "@clerc/core" {